PatchLens/.github/profile/README.md

 ---

+## Get Started

-## Free for Open Source
+### Open Source CLI

-PatchLens is free for public GitHub repositories using open-source licenses (Apache-2.0, MIT, BSD, MPL).
-Check out our [go-dep-impact-action](https://github.com/patchlens/go-dep-impact-action) for easy integration.
+PatchLens is now available as an open-source tool.
+Download and run it directly from our [go-update-lens](https://github.com/patchlens/go-update-lens) repository.

+### GitHub Action Integration

+For automated CI/CD integration, use our [go-dep-impact-action](https://github.com/patchlens/go-dep-impact-action) which downloads and runs the PatchLens binary directly in your GitHub Actions workflow.

 ---